psb/bucklescript.github.io/docs/build-configuration.md

 ## js-post-build

-Hook that's invoked every time a file is recompiled.
-Good for JS build system interop, but please use it **sparingly**.
-Calling your custom command for every recompiled file slows down your build and worsens the building experience for even third-party users of your lib.
+This is a hook that is invoked every time a file is recompiled.
+It is good for JS build system interop, but please use it **sparingly**.
+Calling your custom command for every recompiled file slows down your build and worsens the building experience for even third-party users of your library.

 Example: